See below for a closer look at Farmer Kev's Jang JP-6W in action.

-According to Matt Neves, our Greenhouse Maintenance Tech and former Tools & Supplies Trial Tech:
+According to Matt Neves, our Greenhouse Maintenance Tech, formerly our Tools & Supplies Trial Tech:

 "If someone is seeding longer rows — for example, 100'-foot rows of corn — the EarthWay is a 'pretty-darned-good' tool to do it with.
 Crops such as peas, corns, beans, these larger-sized seeds fill the hopper up and are appropriate for wider in-row spacing in longer rows.
 For this purpose, the EarthWay is adequate.

 "In contrast, the EarthWay is less than ideal for seeding small-seeded crops, where you do not want a lot of variation in spacing — for example, brassicas, where you may want to drop a seed every inch rather than one per 16", or if you're seeding a row of mustard greens or finely dropped Amara.